THE INERRANCY ISSUE

 what if Luke wrote a smaller Sermon on the Mount, it does not contradict the

 longer one in Matthew.
-Every gospel has something that the others omit, so we
+Also almost every gospel has something that the others

 2. Culturality.
 (My own made